 The receipt of a participant’s online application does not indicate final approval either by Work In Ireland/USIT or the Embassies or consulates Ireland.

 Participants will be required to attend mandatory orientation sessions as part of their program once they arrive to Ireland.
 It is the participant’s responsibility to make contact with Work In Ireland/USIT to book their place in an available orientation slot.

-Participants understand that if they cancel from the program the program fee is non-refundable.
+Participants understand that if they cancel from the program any moneys paid are non-refundable.
 However if the participant can show that they are not eligible for the program or their visa application has been rejected by the consulate or local embassy Work In Ireland/USIT will consider an application for refund.

 Insurance is a mandatory element of the Work in Ireland programme and all participants are required to book their comprehensive insurance policy through the Work in Ireland Program at time of application.